 Break up one bubble bar into smaller pieces within bath water.
 Allow time to foam and lather.

 Use non-staining pigment in recipe to avoid staining your tub.
 We used our mica powders and had no issue with leftover residue.

 Let us know if you try out this recipe or any others from our blog!

-Looking for the best soap making supplies?
-Check out our website for melt and pour bases, molds, fragrance oils, butters, waxes, and more!
+Looking for quality soap making supplies?
+We have the best melt and pour bases, molds, fragrance oils, butters, waxes, and more!

 Bulk Apothecary is the best supplier of all things soap making!

 Bulk Apothecary makes no claims of “expert status” and the company will not be liable for any losses, injuries, or damages from the use of the information found on this website.

 As with all products, users should test a small amount prior to normal extended use.
 If pregnant or suffering from illness, consult a doctor before use.